 At the time of this writing, the app included 30+ instrumental music tracks separated into a number of categories including Happy, Playful, Relaxed, Rousing, Thematic (whatever that means), Uplifting, and Thoughtful.

 All tracks are of professional quality and with well defined moods which makes them a good fit for a variety of promotional and personal video projects.

 However, as I mentioned, you can’t use more that one music track per video and you can’t add separate intros or outros (for example, if you want to add a branding audio logo).

 Increase the value of Adobe Spark with unlimited background music

 If 30+ tracks cover all your music needs and you are OK with one music track per video, then there is nothing else you need to do.
-As I mentioned, the music included with Adobe Spark is top quality and will do great in many videos.
+As I mentioned, the music included with Adobe Spark is good quality and will do great in many videos.

 However, if you want more choice or if you need to create a more complex soundtracks, you can get more music from a royalty free music library.